Rosemary Vodrey: Minister of Culture, Heritage and Citizenship

 Vodrey was reassigned as Minister of Culture, Heritage and Citizenship on January 6, 1997.
-She retained ministerial responsibility for the Status of Women, and was also given responsibility for Multiculturalism and the Liquor Control Act.
+She retained ministerial responsibility for the Status of Women and was also given responsibility for Multiculturalism and the Liquor Control Act.

 In June 1997, Vodrey introduced legislation to change Manitoba's access to information rules for the provincial and municipal governments and crown corporations.
 She also brought forward a companion bill for the protection of personal health records, which was intended to allow Manitoba's public health system to be transferred online.
 Some doctors expressed concern about the latter measure, arguing that patient privacy could not be ensured.
-The access to information bill was expected to be less controversial, but was nonetheless met with opposition from journalists and others who argued that it would reduce public access to government files, and to electronic files in particular.
+The access to information bill was expected to be less controversial but was nonetheless met with opposition from journalists and others who argued that it would reduce public access to government files, and to electronic files in particular.
 Vodrey revised the bill in response to this criticism.

 Vodrey announced several cultural grants in the summer of 1997, including $1.5 million to the Franco-Manitoban Heritage Centre and $400,000 to the Portage Community Centre Inc. In June 1998, she appointed a Ministerial Millennium Advisory Committee to advise on the best ways of celebrating the millennium.
 Vodrey changed the governance structure of Manitoba Film and Sound in late 1998, establishing a nine-member board appointed by the provincial government.
 One of her final acts in office was to oversee a financial bailout of the Winnipeg Symphony Orchestra.

 Vodrey also oversaw Manitoba's immigration policy during her time as Minister of Culture.
-In 1998, the province received a $7 million funding increase for immigration from the federal government, and was given a direct role in recruitment strategies.
+In 1998, the province received a $7 million funding increase for immigration from the federal government and was given a direct role in recruitment strategies.
 In early 1998, Vodrey and three other politicians were awarded robes of honour from Winnipeg's Sikh community.

 Minister responsible for the Status of Women

 In 1995, Vodrey introduced a $50,000 scholarship program for women entering high-technology fields at Manitoba community colleges.
 Female enrollment in these programs was very low at the time.
 In the same year, she was an official observer at the United Nations Fourth World Conference on Women in Beijing, China.
 She announced an anti-stalking initiative in 1996, allowing Manitobans to remove their names from provincial land title documents as a means of keeping their addresses confidential.

 In 1996, journalist Lindor Reynolds wrote that Vodrey had a mixed record of effectiveness on women's issues.
 Reynolds noted that Manitoba's domestic abuse committee, started by former Justice Minister Jim McCrae, was shut down after Vodrey became Justice Minister in 1993.
-However, she commended Vodrey for releasing a 50-page guide entitled "Stop The Violence" that was used by women's shelters, crisis workers, doctor's offices and counselors.
+However, she commended Vodrey for releasing a 50-page guide entitled "Stop The Violence" that was used by women's shelters, crisis workers, doctor's offices and counsellors.